PythonCharmers/CoursePreparation/exceptions.md

 ## Errors

 Consider a simple `print` function call.
 What if we misspelt `print` as `Print`?
 Note the capitalization.
-In this case, Python _raises_ a syntax error.
+In this case, Python _raises an exception_.

 ```python
 >>> Print("Hello World")